luisleonanaya/DEP-Time-Delay-Estimation-with-Data-Preprocessing/README.md

 DEP: Time Delay Estimation with Data Preprocessing

 DEP is a comprehensive software tool designed to facilitate the estimation of time delays between multiple images of a lensed quasar.
 Tailored for astronomers and astrophysicists, DEP integrates advanced data preprocessing techniques with a user-friendly graphical interface, enhancing the accuracy and accessibility of time-delay cosmography.
+Watch the Video Here: Introduction to DEP Software; https://youtu.be/lzAryA74oR4
 ## Features

 * Intuitive GUI: Simplifies the analysis process, making advanced computational methods accessible to users without programming expertise.